Vikaseneco/api-schema-validator/PUBLISHING.md

 # Publishing to Azure Artifacts - Setup Guide

-This guide explains how to set up and publish the `@eneco/api-schema-validator` package to Azure Artifacts.
+This guide explains how to set up and publish the `bruno-api-schema-validator` package to Azure Artifacts.

 ## 🔧 Prerequisites